aurora-opensource/streetscape.gl/docs/api-reference/log-viewer.md

 ##### `xvizStyles` (Object, optional)

-Overrie the XVIZ styles.
+Override the XVIZ styles.
 If supplied, will be deep-merged with the styles in the log metadata.

 For more information, see [XVIZ styling specification](https://github.com/uber/xviz/blob/master/docs/protocol-schema/style-specification.md).